Easy To Use Dowel Jig

 How a Dado Joint Works

 First, there is nothing complex about a dado joint.
-Simply use a dado blade on your table saw (hence the name) or a plunge router with a guide and create a channel that is slightly wider than the wood that will be recessed into it.
+Use a dado blade on your table saw (hence the name) or a plunge router with a guide and create a channel slightly wider than the wood recessed into it.

 There are a few tricks, however:

-- Be sure to have the wood you’ll insert into the dado at its finished thickness and all sanding done.
-It is very easy to make your dado too wide and the result is a loose joint.
+• Be sure to have the wood you’ll insert into the dado at its finished thickness and all sanding done.
+Making your dado too broad is straightforward, resulting in a loose joint.

-- Make sure to add the depth of the dado to the length of the inserted piece when determining width of the box.
-Or, you’ll have a narrow box that is equal to the combined depth of your dadoes.
+• Make sure to add the depth of the dado to the length of the inserted piece when determining the box’s width.
+Or, you’ll have a narrow box equal to your dadoes’ combined depth.

 #3.
 Blind Dado Joint

-Similar to the dado joint, the blind dado is created to be well, invisible on the face of the boards that will be seen.
-As you probably guessed, these joints are created like a dado, but the male side of the joint is trimmed while the female side of the joint (plumbing terms!) is stopped and then hand chiseled to be square.
+Similar to the dado joint, the blind dado is created to be invisible on the face of the boards that will be seen.
+As you probably guessed, these joints are designed like a dado, but the male side of the joint is trimmed while the female side (plumbing terms!) is stopped and then hand-chiseled to be square.

 #4.
 Dowel Joint

 Dowel joints are one of the oldest and easiest to make.
-By simply aligning and then drilling a hole into each surface of wood a strong and easy to assemble joint can be made.
+Simply aligning and then drilling a hole into each surface of wood, a solid and easy-to-assemble joint can be made.

-However, one of the downfalls to biscuit joinery is properly aligning the holes.
-Fortunately there are a wide variety of dowel jigs on the market that will speed up the setup and drilling process.
+However, one downfall to biscuit joinery is appropriately aligning the holes.
+Fortunately, a wide variety of dowel jigs are on the market that will speed up the setup and drilling process.

 #5.
 Rabbet Joint

-Somewhere in every home there is a wood project that has been built using a simple rabbet joint.
+Somewhere in every home, a wood project has been built using a simple rabbet joint.
 While often seen as a second-place construction technique to dovetail joints, this joint, when properly executed, creates a durable connection for 90-degree applications.

 How a Rabbet Joint Works

-A rabbet joint is similar to the dado but has only two surfaces – which means a rabbet joint is used on the corner of a drawer, shelfing unit or other box-like structure.
-To create this joint a dado blade, router or miter saw setup is most commonly used.
+A rabbet joint is similar to the dado but has only two surfaces – which means a rabbet joint is used on the corner of a drawer, shelving unit, or other box-like structure.
+A dado blade, router, or miter saw setup is most commonly used to create this joint.

 #6.
 Finger Joint To Butt Joint Wood

-This wood joint is relatively rare in day-to-day woodworking projects but is a fantastic butt-joint for wood pieces.
+This wood joint is rare in day-to-day woodworking projects but is a fantastic butt joint for wood pieces.

-Chances are if you have an inexpensive table top, night stand or serving tray and you look at the solid wood surface you might pick out a finger joint.
-By design these joints create a massive increase in surface area for gluing, and when held side-to-side in a glued panel will create a durable joint.
+Chances are, if you have an inexpensive tabletop, night stand or serving tray and look at the solid wood surface, you might pick out a finger joint.
+By design, these joints create a massive increase in surface area for gluing, and when held side-to-side in a glued panel, they will make a durable joint.

 How a Finger Joint Works

-Almost all finger joints are created using a large router bit that is fixed into a router table and fed with a power feeder.
-Once your router is setup, the first step is to ensure both pieces of wood are the same thickness on the face of the joint.
-Then, using an alternating feeding pattern, simply pass the first face over the bit then using the (reversed) stock that it will mate to create the second half of the joint.
+Almost all finger joints are created using a large router bit fixed into a router table and fed with a power feeder.
+Once your router is set up, the first step is to ensure both pieces of wood are the same thickness on the face of the joint.
+Then, using an alternating feeding pattern, pass the first face over the bit, then use the (reversed) stock that will mate to create the second half of the joint.

 #7.
 Joining Wood With Truss Plates

-When it comes to butting together dimensional lumber to form complex shapes there isn’t a method that comes close to the popularity of this joint.
+When it comes to butting together dimensional lumber to form complex shapes, there is yet to be a method that comes close to the popularity of this joint.

 And what makes this method so appealing is the pure SPEED that a complex project like rafters can be completed using a simple hammer and (optionally) a few nails.